saipriyabalu/tenancyconfig/prereq-genai-agents/prereq-genai-agents.md

 ## **Create a dynamic group**

-1. Select your domain and navigate to *Dynamic Groups* and click *Create dynamic group*.
+1. Open the navigation menu  and select *Identity & Security*.
+Under *Identity*, select *Root Compartment*.
+Select your domain and navigate to *Dynamic Groups* and click *Create dynamic group*.

     ![](images/create-dynamic-group.png " ")